 Mediators are not obliged to carry out a full assessment for Legal Aid if potential participants are clearly excluded from being eligible, for example because of the value of property owned or income threshold.

-If a participant believes he/she may be eligible for Legal Aid but after assessment fails to qualify AND has no means to pay for a MIAM, mediators may end the MIAM at that point allowing participant time to consider how a MIAM may now be progressed.
+If a participant believes he/she may be eligible for Legal Aid but after assessment fails to qualify AND has no means to pay for a MIAM, mediators may end the meeting at that point allowing participant time to consider how it may now be progressed.

-Mediators who do not work for services which hold Legal Aid contracts may work for and be paid privately by potential participants who may be or who are eligible for Legal Aid funding, provided they inform the potential participants that they may or are eligible for Legal Aid and that the MIAM and mediation may or could be provided at no cost to them, if they were to use a mediator who offers legal aid.
+Mediators who do not work for services which hold Legal Aid contracts may work for and be paid privately by potential participants who may be or who are eligible for Legal Aid funding, provided they inform the potential participants that they may or are eligible for Legal Aid and that the meeting and mediation may or could be provided at no cost to them, if they were to use a mediator who offers legal aid.

-Separate MIAMs
+Separate meetings

-Delivering MIAMs to potential participants separately provides individuals with an opportunity to discuss the issues which arise without being concerned at the response of the other potential mediation participants.
+Delivering meetings to potential participants separately provides individuals with an opportunity to discuss the issues which arise without being concerned at the response of the other potential mediation participants.
 It also ensures that discussions are as open and honest as possible to enable effective screening and assessment to take place, without fear of harm or undue pressure from the other potential participant.

-Ensuring that mediation is not scheduled immediately following a MIAM allows potential participants time to consider whether they want to proceed with mediation and to prepare for this.
+Ensuring that mediation is not scheduled immediately following a meeting allows potential participants time to consider whether they want to proceed with mediation and to prepare for this.
 It also prevents awkward situations arising for the mediator, where the mediator assesses that mediation is not suitable for safety reasons after seeing the first person and might then have to go straight into a meeting with the second, with that knowledge.

+It is recognised that some mediators have found that undertaking MIAMs consecutively, or commencing mediation immediately after the conclusion of the MIAM, can provide benefits and may deliver a more efficient process.
+The overriding difficulty in this approach arises from the problem of ensuring emotional and physical safety in cases where abuse or coercion may be hidden.
+There may be exceptional circumstances, and these will be covered by the definition of “Expectations” in the Terminology section of our Standards and Expectations document.
+These must be noted on the file and discussed with the PPC.

 MIAM format